 Withholding of Degree: In cases involving seniors or graduate students in their final semester, the University may withhold a student's ETBU degree for a specified period of time.
 This penalty is imposed instead of suspension at the end of senior year or final year of graduate study when all other degree requirements have been met.
-Relevant information remains on the student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required bylaw.
+Degrees may also be withheld indefinitely when all other degree requirements have been met.
+The sanction of withholding a degree may also occur if an expulsion-level offense occurs after all other degree requirements have been met but before the degree is conferred.

 Suspension: Student status at the University may be terminated for a specified period of time.
-Relevant information remains on the student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required by law.

-Suspension with Conditions: Student status at the University may be terminated for at least the period of time specified by the suspension, with the suspension to continue until certain conditions, stipulated by the appropriate body applying this penalty, have been fulfilled.
+Suspension with Conditions: Student status at the University may be terminated for at least the period of time specified by the suspension, with the suspension to continue until certain conditions, stipulated by the officer or panel applying this penalty, have been fulfilled.
 These conditions may include, but are not limited to, restitution of damages and formal apology.
-Relevant information remains in the student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required by law.

 Expulsion: This is permanent termination of student status at the University, without any opportunity for readmission.
-Relevant information remains in the student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required bylaw.
+Relevant information remains in the student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required or permitted by law.